 Damayanti explained that stunting has an effect on cognitive ability that inhibits bone growth to the child's brain.
 The stunting child will have problems with his memory, problems with the lessons as well as his motor sensors.

-However Damayanti explained that children who have malnutrition ability still can not exceed children with nutrition fulfilled.
+However Damayanti explained that children who have malnutrition have abilities that still can not exceed children with nutrition fulfilled.

 Children who experience stunting is also potentially obese as adults and easily contracting non-communicable diseases.